Wondering how to make basil pesto at home? It's actually quite easy! You only need 6 ingredients and a food processor. Ready in 15 minutes!

-You only need six ingredients to make pesto.
-But since there are so few, make sure they are the best you can find.
+You only need six ingredients to make homemade basil pesto, a genuinely ancient sauce recipe that's a specialty of the Ligurian region of Italy.
+Since there are so few, make sure they are the best you can find.

-- Parmesan cheese: I recommend using real Parmigiano Reggiano cheese.
+- Parmesan cheese: I recommend using real parmesan cheese (Parmigiano Reggiano) and grating it yourself.
 The flavor is so much better.
 You can also use Grana Padano cheese.

-- Olive oil: Use a good olive oil, because this is going to be a major flavor component.
-Try one that you would want to dip bread into, or make salad dressing with, as opposed to one you would use to sauté vegetables.
+- Extra virgin olive oil: Use a good olive oil, because this is going to be a major flavor component.
+Try one that you would want to dip bread into, or make a vinaigrette with, as opposed to one you would use to sauté vegetables.

 - Garlic and salt: Just a couple of cloves of garlic and a bit of salt bring the flavors together.